MicrosoftDocs/architecture-center/docs/example-scenario/devops/automate-azure-pipelines-content.md

 ## Considerations

-This section covers the considerations when automating multistage Azure pipelines.
+This section covers the considerations when automating multistage pipelines with Azure Pipelines.

 ### Availability

-This architecture uses Logic Apps and Azure DevOps REST API, which makes these Azure services compliant with Service Level Agreement (SLA) guarantees.
+This architecture uses Logic Apps and Azure DevOps REST API, which makes these Azure services compliant with most solution requirements.

 ### Security